frvrdre/frvrdre/README.md

 Hi, I'm **Dre**.

-I'm **21**, a **father**, and currently learning how to become a better developer step by step.
+I'm **21**, a **father**, and currently building my skills in web development through JavaScript, Scrimba, and real projects.

-Right now, my main focus is learning **JavaScript**, improving my coding confidence, and building real projects instead of only watching tutorials.
+Right now, I'm focused on getting better at **JavaScript** by building projects, practising consistently, and learning how to understand code properly instead of just copying it.

-I'm currently working through **Scrimba courses** and practising HTML, CSS, and JavaScript so I can become confident enough to build websites, apps, and interactive tools on my own.
+My goal is to become confident enough to build clean, useful websites and apps on my own, then move towards front-end/full-stack development.

 ---

-## 🧠 What I'm Learning Right Now
+## 🧠 Current Learning Profile

 ```javascript
 const Dre = {